COALAIP/specs/README.md

 Now, we used Andy Warhol's Wikipedia page as his Party ID (`@id`).
 Considering that fact that all we need to provide is a resolvable URI, a JSON-LD parser will validate this without complaining.
-Ideally though, `@id` is a reflection of the data itself, showing a JSON-LD parser where this set of data is actually resolvable on the Internet.
+Ideally though, `@id` is a reflection of the data itself, showing a JSON-LD parser where this set of data is actually resolvable within the Internet.
 Since `https://en.wikipedia.org/wiki/Andy_Warhol`, does not exactly return the given data, we'll have to do something about this.

 First off, lets look at some requirements various involved parties have given: